tanberry/learnings/gitmagic.md

 From Jens: If you want to pull down a commit that was made in your PR upstream, and then run `make website` (for the linter), you can run `git pull; make website` and then commit the changes.
 (Assuming you’ve got the PR branch checked out, you can just run `git pull` and not specify theupstream branch.)

 Use `;` to run commands one after another, `&&` to only run the next command if the first one is successful, and use `||` to only run the next command if the first one fails.

+### Marc tips

+-	He uses `git checkout website/` to discard the changes that were made to a folder on that branch (not creating a new branch).

+-	Two main factors: branches (switch) and dirs (checkout).

+-	You can run `make website-lint-fix` which only runs prettier, instead of `make website` (which runs the whole build process)

 ### Count tracked files
 To count all `.md` files run: